 Obesity (BMI and WC)

 Table 3.9 shows the characteristics of participants according to their obesity status stratified by sex.
 The survey design-weighted prevalence for being overweight and obese in the UK adults were estimated to be 43.4% and 25.7% in men, and 30.9% and 27.4% in women.
 Obviously, abdominal obesity (WC) increased significantly with the elevated BMI level in both men and women.
 Overweight or obese participants were older, having lower total energy intake and lower carbohydrate intake compared with normal weight men and women (p < 0.001).
 Moreover, education level (p = 0.022 for men, < 0.001 for women), and average household income (p = 0.011 for men, < 0.001 for women) decreased with increases in BMI.
-Living with a partner or not was strongly positively associated with obesity for men but not for women.
+Living with a partner was strongly positively associated with obesity for men but not for women.
 Men with obesity were also found to have the lowest proportion of never being a smoker (47.9%) and the highest proportion of being an ex-smoker (32.9%).
-Association between smoking status and obesity in women had only very weak evidence (p = 0.042), but a similar pattern as in men was observed (higher proportion of ex- and current smokers in overweight or obese women).
+Association between smoking status and obesity in women had only weak evidence (p = 0.042), but a similar pattern as in men was observed (higher proportion of ex- and current smokers in overweight or obese women).
 No difference was found for length of physical activity across obesity levels in men, while in women, somewhat weak inverse association (p=0.038) was confirmed.
 Interestingly, predefined carbohydrate eating patterns lacked evidence for an association with BMI in men (p = 0.072) or in women (p = 0.253).

 Results of the multivariable linear regression analyses showed inverse associations between latent classes of carbohydrate eating patterns and BMI among men (Table 3.10).
 However, the 95%CI of the regression coefficients were all wide and included the null value 0, indicating no statistically supported evidence for the inverse association.
 In women, evidence of an interaction effect was found between living with a partner or not and carbohydrate eating patterns for the outcome of BMI (p for interaction = 0.014 and 0.036 for women in total and without diabetes).
 For women who were living with partners, latent classes of carbohydrate eating patterns were negatively associated with BMI.
 Compared with women eating a low carbohydrate food pattern, women having a high carbohydrate eating pattern were associated with an average 1.76 kg/m2 lower BMI after adjustment of age, average household income, education level, smoking status, total energy intake and alcohol consumption.
 95%CI for the adjusted BMI difference was 0.73 to 2.78 kg/m2, p = 0.001.
 After excluding diabetic women, BMI was still 1.62 kg/m2 (95%CI: 0.58, 2.65, p = 0.002) smaller in high carbohydrate eaters versus low carbohydrate eaters on average.
-On the contrary, latent classes of carbohydrate eating patterns were positively associated with BMI in women who were living by themselves, although there was no evidence that regression coefficients different from 0 (p > 0.05).
+On the contrary, latent classes of carbohydrate eating patterns were positively associated with BMI in women who were living by themselves, although there was no evidence that regression coefficients differed from 0 (p > 0.05).